Skip to content

 </rozie>

-That's the whole wrapper.
-Now use it from every app you maintain:
+That is the complete wrapper.
+Use it from every app you maintain:

 tsx